Knossos with Kids

 Handle the heat and crowds at Knossos with children by visiting early in the morning or in the shoulder seasons, bringing water, hats and sun protection, and using a skip-the-line ticket.

 The biggest challenges for families at Knossos are the heat and the crowds, both hardest on young children, so managing them is central to a happy visit.
-The most effective step is timing: visiting early in the morning, soon after opening, or in the cooler, quieter spring and autumn shoulder seasons, avoids the fierce midday summer sun and the peak of the tour-group crowds that converge in the middle of the day on the largely unshaded ruins.
+The most effective step is timing.
+Visiting early in the morning, soon after opening, or in the cooler, quieter spring and autumn shoulder seasons, avoids the fierce midday summer sun and the peak of the tour-group crowds.
+Those groups converge in the middle of the day on the largely unshaded ruins, so a dawn start or a shoulder-season trip changes the whole experience.

-Come prepared with plenty of water, hats, high-factor sunscreen and sunglasses for everyone, and take breaks in any available shade.
+Come prepared with two litres of water each, hats, high-factor sunscreen and sunglasses for everyone, and take breaks in any available shade.
 A skip-the-line ticket bought in advance means you avoid queuing in the sun with impatient children.
-If the day is very hot, keep the visit short and focused on the highlights.
+Keep the visit short and focused on the highlights on a very hot day, and refill water bottles whenever you can.
+Summer afternoons on Crete regularly climb past thirty-five degrees, which is why a start soon after the eight o’clock opening changes everything.
 With good timing and preparation, the heat and crowds become manageable rather than overwhelming.
 Our guide to the best time to visit Knossos covers the timing, and the next section covers family-friendly tours.

 Are there family-friendly tours of Knossos?